hukevinxiaochen/portfolio-kb/README.markdown

 turning it into HTML.
 The entry file for the build is `client/Main.mdx`.
 This is hard-coded into the `g7r` module so you need to name the main page `Main.mdx` and locate it in the `client` directory for any of the build process to work.

+The mdx is transpiled to jsx which is transpiled to JavaScript, which is executed, outputs a react element, which gets rendered by ReactDOMServer.renderToStaticMarkup.

+In that JavaScript, we want to incorporate legitimate server-side API queries that pull in the necessary data to populate our server-side rendered HTML.

 ## b3d